ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
 {{!RFC8941}}. `WT-Available-Protocols` is a List of Tokens, and `WT-Protocol` is a Token.
 The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Available-Protocols` of the request.

-The semantics of individual token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.
+The semantics of individual token values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.

 ## Prioritization